Moderator: OpenTTD Developers

 The script only triggers growth in the towns which are already exchanging passengers.
 Its growth rate is calculated (non linearly) on the basis of the degree of achievement for cargo requirements.
 If there is more cargo than necessary, it is stockpiled for later use.

-The growth will be completely stopped when insufficient amount of passangers and mails are transported from the city, limiting its growth when the infrastructure is not maintained.
+The growth will be completely stopped when insufficient amount of limited cargo types (usually passangers and mails) are transported from the city, limiting its growth when the infrastructure is not maintained.

 Cargo requirements are not defined for individual cargo types, but for cargo categories.
-Depending on the used industry set, there are 3 or 5 categories.
+Depending on the used industry set, there are 3 to 5 categories.
 It doesn't matter which type of cargo you deliver to achieve category goals.
+The cargo must be delivered to a station accepting that cargo which is also close to the town.
 The cargo categories are described in StoryBook, for example FIRS 3 Extreme is defined as below:

 For more information, read the readme file: